exegesis-js/exegesis/docs/Tutorial.md

 npm install express exegesis-express
 ```

-Save the above OpenAPI document in "exegesis-tutorial" as "openapi.yaml",
+Save the above OpenAPI document in "exegesis-tutorial" as "openapi.yaml".
-then create an index.js file:
+then create an index.js file.
+This file is mostly boilerplate:

 ```js
 const express = require('express');